-We teach phonics using the Letters and Sounds scheme, supported by Phonics Play.
-Children take home phonically decodable reading books to support their early reading development.
+We teach phonics using the Read,Write inc. scheme, supported by some additional resources from Phonics Play.
+In class, children read the high quality phonically decodable books that accompany the RWI scheme.
+Children also take home phonically decodable reading books to support their early reading development.
 We have a wide range of Pearson ‘Phonics Bug’ books which children work through as they are introduced to new sounds.
 There are fiction and non-fiction books within the scheme to ensure the children access a variety of genres, even as they first learn to read.
 Alongside Phonics Bug , children may choose a non-scheme book at share at home so that they have a balance of phonetic and key-word based books.
 Phonics Bug leads on to Bug Club books as the children become more confident readers.

-Throughout the EYFS and key stage one, children have a guided reading lesson every day.
-We use the Rigby Star scheme for this, alongside other literature that the class teachers feel relevant to support learning.
+Throughout the EYFS and key stage one, children have a guided reading lesson every day using the RWI books.
+We also use the Rigby Star scheme for guided reading, alongside other literature that the class teachers feel relevant to support learning.

-In key stage two, children continue to develop their reading through daily guided reading sessions and we have a wide range of differentiated novels and non-fiction books to support this.
+In key stage two, children continue to develop their reading through daily guided reading sessions and whole class Book Talk sessions.
+We have a wide range of differentiated novels and non-fiction books to support this.